moliver28/research-handbook/content/job-families/sales/success-service-offerings.md

  - Strong problem-solving skills and ability to adapt to changing customer needs.
  - Willingness to travel as required.

-### SSM Job Grade
+### Success Services Manager Job Grade

-The SSM is a job grade level 6.
+The Success Services Manager is a job grade [level 6](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

-### SSM Performance Indicators
+### Success Services Manager Performance Indicators

 - [(AMER, EMEA or APJ) Services bookings and revenue per agreed plan](handbook/sales/#performance-indicators)
 - Customer Satisfaction

-### SSM Career Ladder
+### Success Services Manager Career Ladder

-The next steps for the Success Services Manager (SSM) Job Family would be to move to a Senior Success Services Manager (Sr. SSM) job family.
+The next steps for the Success Services Manager (Success Services Manager) Job Family would be to move to a Senior Success Services Manager (Sr. Success Services Manager) job family.

-## Senior Success Services Manager (Sr. SSM)
+## Senior Success Services Manager (Sr. Success Services Manager)

-The Senior Success Services Manager (Sr. SSM) is responsible for driving the success, adoption, and continuous improvement of our paid success plan offerings and services within a designated region (EMEA, AMER, or APJ).
-This role builds upon the foundation of the Success Services Manager (SSM) position, with a heightened focus on strategic planning, innovation, and cross-functional leadership.
-Additionally, they support and mentor others in the SSM role.
+The Senior Success Services Manager (Sr. Success Services Manager) is responsible for driving the success, adoption, and continuous improvement of our paid success plan offerings and services within a designated region (EMEA, AMER, or APJ).
+This role builds upon the foundation of the Success Services Manager (Success Services Manager) position, with a heightened focus on strategic planning, innovation, and cross-functional leadership.
+Additionally, they support and mentor others in the Success Services Manager role.

-The Sr. SSM reports to the Manager/Senior Manager/Director, SSM.
+The Sr. Success Services Manager reports to the Manager/Senior Manager/Director, Success Services Manager.

-### Sr. SSM Responsibilities:
+### Sr. Success Services Manager Responsibilities:

 - Strategic Planning: Develop and execute a long-term strategy for Success Services, considering market trends, customer needs, and global alignment.
 - Innovation and Development: Drive the ideation, design, and implementation of new and enhanced service offerings tailored to requirements.